On the dimension of the solution space of linear difference equations over the ring of infinite sequences: Computing dimension with a priori knowledge

 \begin{Corollary} For any non-negative integer $k$, there is no algorithm that would check if the solution space of the equation~\eqref{eq} has dimension~$k$. \end{Corollary}

-\begin{proof}[Proof of Corollary~\ref{cor:determine_if_k}] If such an algorithm existed, then it could be used to calculate the dimension of the solution space in the case when it is known that the solution space is contained in the set $\mathcal{S} = \{k,\; k + 1\}$.
+\begin{proof} If such an algorithm existed, then it could be used to calculate the dimension of the solution space in the case when it is known that the solution space is contained in the set $\mathcal{S} = \{k,\; k + 1\}$.
 This would contradict Theorem~\ref{thm:general}. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:general}] Consider two distinct elements $a$ and $b$ from $\mathcal{S}$.
-For an arbitrary computable sequence $v(0),\; v(1), \ldots$ we will construct an equation with the dimension of the solution space being $b$ if $v(n)$ does not contain zeros and being $a$ otherwise.
-Then the undecidability of the problem of determining the dimension from the set $\{a, b\} \subseteq \mathcal{S}$ will follow from Turing's result~\citep{Tur36}.

-Consider the case $a, b \neq \infty$, and let $b > a$.
-Then we consider the equation $E_0$ having an $a$-dimensional space of solutions (for example, any equation of order $a$ with constant non-zero coefficients) and the equation $E_1$ constructed from $v(n)$ in Proposition~\ref{prp3}.
-Consider the equation $E_0 \oplus \underbrace{E_1 \oplus \ldots \oplus E_1}_{b - a \text{ times}}$ (recall that $\oplus$ stands for interlacing).
-The dimension of its solution space is equal to $b$ if $v(n)$ does not contain non-zero elements and $a$ otherwise.
-Which is what we aimed at.

-Consider now the case when one of $a$ and $b$ is equal to infinity, let it be~$a$.
-We construct a sequence $w(n)$ such that $w(n) = 1$ for $n < 0$, $w(n) = 1$ for $n > 0$ if all $v(0), \ldots , v(n)$ are nonzero and $w(n) = 0$ otherwise.
-We define the equation $E_2$ as $w(n) y(n) = 0$.
-If all elements of $v(n)$ are nonzero, then $w(n) \equiv 1$, and hence the only solution is zero.
-If zero occurs in $v(n)$, then there are infinitely many zeros in $w(n)$, and hence the dimension of the space of solutions will be infinite-dimensional.
-Let the equation $E_3$ be any equation that has an $b$-dimensional space of solutions.
-Then $E_2 \oplus E_3$ will be the desired equation. \end{proof}